OSM-de/osm-org-greasemonkey/README.md

-# Additional links for openstreetmap.org using [Greasemonkey]([https://wikipedia.org/wiki/Greasemonkey](https://www.greasespot.net/))
+# Additional links for openstreetmap.org using Greasemonkey or Tampermonkey

-This script adds links to OSM Deep History for Nodes, Ways and Relations, OSMCha for Changesets as well as KartaView and Mapillary buttons in the primary navigation when displayed on openstreetmap.org.
+This script adds a lot of functionality to openstreetmap.org:

+* Link to OSM Deep History and Nominatim for Nodes, Ways and Relations
+* Link to OSMCha for Changesets
+* Link to Overpass for seeing the history around a Note
+* Aerial/Streetside imagery from KartaView, Mapillary, mapilio and Bing

 Idea and initial version by [joshinils](https://github.com/joshinils), updates and transfer to OSM-de-organisation by [Kai](https://github.com/kmpoppe).

 # Installation

-Once you have the Greasemonkey AddOn in your browser (https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/), simply use [this](https://cdn.jsdelivr.net/gh/OSM-de/osm-org-greasemonkey@master/osm-org-greasemonkey.user.js) link to download the latest version of the script - the AddOn will automatically show you an install screen.
+Once you have the Greasemonkey (https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) or Tampermonkey (https://www.tampermonkey.net/), simply use [this](https://cdn.jsdelivr.net/gh/OSM-de/osm-org-greasemonkey@master/osm-org-greasemonkey.user.js) link to download the latest version of the script - the AddOn will automatically show you an install screen.

 ![jsDelivr hits (GitHub)](https://img.shields.io/jsdelivr/gh/hm/OSM-de/osm-org-greasemonkey?style=for-the-badge)